vishnunairjanardhan/democms/src/content/posts/gift-card-sales-across-lightspeed-x-series-and-shopify.md

 </ul>

 <h2 id="Conclusion">Conclusion</h2>
 <a href="http://www.99minds.io">99minds</a> makes it incredibly easy for retailers to offer and manage gift cards across both physical and digital storefronts.
-With its tight integration into Lightspeed Retail (X-Series) and Shopify, merchants get a streamlined POS solution that bridges the gap between in-person and online shopping.
+With its tight integration into <a href="https://www.99minds.io/integrations/lightspeed">Lightspeed Retail (X-Series)</a> and Shopify, merchants get a streamlined POS solution that bridges the gap between in-person and online shopping.

 Want to give your customers the power of choice?
 Start using 99minds and turn your gift card program into a revenue driver—online and off.